 - Black/Burgundy games skirt (girls) *

 - Black shorts *

 Those students who prefer to wear the approved tracksuit bottoms rather than shorts may do so.

-By carrying a sensible bag to school, students can ensure that books and other equipment are well looked after and in a fit state for work.
+By carrying a sensible bag to the Academy, students can ensure that books and other equipment are well looked after and in a fit state for work.
 They must therefore be robust and big enough to carry something as large as an A4 folder.
 The Trinity Academy rucksack is fit for purpose as the two shoulder straps allow the weight of the bag to be spread evenly across the shoulders.

 If a belt is needed it must be black with a plain buckle fastening – no labels or designer logos are allowed.

-Hair should be neat, tidy and safe.
+Hair should be neat, tidy and sensible.

 Make-up and Jewellery

-No make-up, false nails or nail varnish are permitted in Years 7-11 and although students are welcome to wear a watch, no other jewellery such as rings, earrings, necklaces or bracelets is permitted.
+No make-up, false nails or nail varnish are permitted in Years 7-11 and, although students are welcome to wear a watch, no other jewellery such as rings, earrings, necklaces or bracelets is permitted.

-Students should wear black socks only, however, girls wearing skirts are permitted to wear plain black tights or white ankle socks (summer only).
+Students should wear black socks only.
+However, girls wearing skirts are permitted to wear plain black tights or white ankle socks (summer only).